Canada Travel Restrictions & COVID-19: Latest Updates

 1. Get Informed BEFORE Booking Your Flight to Canada

 Have a thorough idea of what you will need before booking your flight to Canada to avoid any problems.
 Do not book a last-minute flight.
 If you miss any of the requirements you will not be allowed to board the flight to Canada, which might involve losing quite a bit of money, so do not risk it – preparation is key!

 For example, before booking your flight there are a few details that you must keep in mind:

-- Book the most direct Flight to Canada – If you have to do a layover in a third country, make sure that you are aware of the visa requirements there and the specific COVID-19 Restrictions in that specific layover country.
+- Book the most direct flight to Canada.
+If you have to do a layover in a third country, make sure that you are aware of the visa requirements and the COVID-19 restrictions in the specific layover country.

 - are symptomatic